West Asia: History

-"Western Asia" was in use as a geographical term in the early 19th century, before "Near East" became current as a geopolitical concept.
+"Western Asia" was in use as a geographical term in the late 18th and early 19th centuries, before "Near East" became current as a geopolitical concept.
+For example, William Ouseley used the phrase in 1795 in Persian Miscellanies to refer to a region including Syria, Mesopotamia, Chaldea and Persia.
 In the context of the history of classical antiquity, "Western Asia" could mean the part of Asia known in classical antiquity, as opposed to the reaches of "interior Asia", i.e. Scythia, and "Eastern Asia" the easternmost reaches of geographical knowledge in classical authors, i.e. Transoxania and India.
-In the 20th century, "Western Asia" was used to denote a rough geographical era in the fields of archaeology and ancient history, especially as a shorthand for "the Fertile Crescent excluding Ancient Egypt" for the purposes of comparing the early civilizations of Egypt and the former.
+In the 20th century, "Western Asia" was used to denote a rough geographical era in the fields of archaeology and ancient history, especially as a shorthand for "the Fertile Crescent, excluding Ancient Egypt" for the purposes of comparing the early civilizations of Egypt and the former.

 Use of the term in the context of contemporary geopolitics or world economy appears to date from at least the mid-1960s.

 Geography

 The region is surrounded by eight major seas; the Aegean Sea, the Black Sea, the Caspian Sea, the Persian Gulf, the Arabian Sea, the Gulf of Aden, the Red Sea, and the Mediterranean Sea.

 To the northwest and north, the region is delimited from Europe by the Turkish Straits and drainage divide of the Greater Caucasus, to the southwest, it is delimited from Africa by the Isthmus of Suez, while to the northeast and east, the region adjoins Central Asia and South Asia.
 The region is located east of Southern Europe and south of Eastern Europe.

 The Dasht-e Kavir and Dasht-e Lut deserts in eastern Iran naturally delimit the region from Balochistan and South Asia.